 A systematic review and meta-analysis of the global prevalence and risk of violence against adults with disabilities published in the Lancet during the past years, found that overall adults with disabilities are 1.5 times more likely to be victims of violence than those without a disability.
-Women with mental disabilities, in particular, have the highest risk to be a victim of gender based violence and often unable to disclose violence or seek help.
+Women with psycho-social disabilities in particular, have the highest risk to be a victim of gender based violence and often unable to disclose violence or seek help.
 This is due to:

 • women being unaware they are being abused or recognizing ill treatment –thinking it is normal;